BhushanGarware/agenticai-workshop/README.md

 financial-datasets-mcp - INFO - Starting Financial Datasets MCP Server...
 This means the server is ready to accept JSON-RPC requests from any MCP-compatible client, including your ADK agent.

+4. #### Run the MCP Client
+   Update the .env with GOOGLE_API_KEY and execute from parent directory

+            adk-web